-Push the turn signal stalk away from you and release to turn the high beam headlights on continuously.
-To cancel, push the stalk away from you again.
+Push the turn signal stalk away from you to turn the high beam headlights on continuously.
+To cancel, pull the stalk towards you.

-To briefly flash the high beam headlights, pull the stalk towards you and release.
+To briefly flash the high beam headlights, pull the stalk towards you.

-The high beam headlights can automatically switch to low beam when there is light detected in front of Model 3 (for example, from an oncoming vehicle).
+The high beam headlights can automatically switch to low beam when there is light detected in front of Model S (for example, from an oncoming vehicle).
 To turn this feature on or off, go to Quick Controls or touch Controls > Lights > Auto High Beam.